Nairobi: New Story and New Co-Director!

 Stories like Tom’s show firsthand how hard it is to “change the world,”

-extend lives, save trees, scale up sales and job creation
+working to extend lives, save trees, scale up sales and job creation

 and survive as a business in a competitive space.